 - innovative offering, a consumer shall acknowledge receipt of the disclosure before any transaction may be completed. - 3.
 The regulatory relief office may require that a sandbox participant make additional disclosures to a consumer. - 620.3930.
-1. At least forty-five days before the end of the twenty-four-month demonstration period, a sandbox participant shall: - 4 (1) Notify the regulatory relief office that the 5 sandbox participant will exit the sandbox program and 6 discontinue the sandbox participant's demonstration after 7 the day on which the twenty-four-month demonstration period 8 ends; or - 9 (2) Seek an extension pursuant to subsection 4 of this 10 section. - 2.
-If the regulatory relief office does not receive notification as required by subsection 1 of this section, the demonstration period shall end at the end of the twentyfour-month demonstration period. - 3.
-If a demonstration includes an innovative offering that requires ongoing services or duties beyond the twenty-four-month demonstration period, the sandbox participant may continue to demonstrate the innovative offering but shall be subject to enforcement of the regulations that were waived or suspended as part of the sandbox program. - 4.
-(1) No later than forty-five days before the end of the twenty-four-month demonstration period, a sandbox participant may request an extension of the demonstration period. - 25 (2) The regulatory relief office shall grant or deny a 26 request for an extension by the end of the twenty-four-month 27 demonstration period.
+1. At least forty-five days before the end of the twenty-four-month demonstration period, a sandbox participant shall: - (1) Notify the regulatory relief office that the sandbox participant will exit the sandbox program and discontinue the sandbox participant's demonstration after the day on which the twenty-four-month demonstration period ends; or - (2) Seek an extension pursuant to subsection 4 of this section. - 2.
+If the regulatory relief office does not receive notification as required by subsection 1 of this section, the demonstration period shall end at the end of the twenty-four-month demonstration period. - 3.
+If a demonstration includes an innovative offering that requires ongoing services or duties beyond the twenty-four-month demonstration period, the sandbox participant may continue to demonstrate the innovative offering but shall be subject to enforcement of the laws or regulations that were waived or suspended as part of the sandbox program. - 4.
+(1) No later than forty-five days before the end of the twenty-four-month demonstration period, a sandbox participant may request an extension of the demonstration period. - (2) The regulatory relief office shall grant or deny a request for an extension by the end of the twenty-four-month demonstration period.

-- 28 (3) The regulatory relief office may grant an 29 extension for not more than twelve months after the end of 30 the demonstration period. - (4) Sandbox participants may apply for additional extensions in accordance with the criteria used to assess their initial application, up to a cumulative maximum of seven years inclusive of the original twenty-four-month demonstration period. - 36 (5) Notwithstanding the provisions of subsection 3 of 37 this section to the contrary, if a sandbox participant is 38 granted an extension pursuant to this subsection beyond the 39 twenty-four-month demonstration period, the demonstration 40 shall not be subject to enforcement of the regulations that 41 were waived or suspended as part of the sandbox program 42 until the end of the extended demonstration period. - 5.
-(1) A sandbox participant shall retain records, documents, and data produced in the ordinary course of business regarding an innovative offering demonstrated in the sandbox program for twenty-four months after exiting the sandbox program. - 48 (2) The regulatory relief office may request relevant 49 records, documents, and data from a sandbox participant, 50 and, upon the regulatory relief office's request, the 51 sandbox participant shall make such records, documents, and 52 data available for inspection by the regulatory relief 53 office. - (3) The failure to timely provide the records, documents, and data required in this subsection shall result in removal from the program. - 6.
-If a sandbox participant ceases to provide an innovative offering before the end of a demonstration period, the sandbox participant shall notify the regulatory complaints.
+- (3) The regulatory relief office may grant an extension for not more than twelve months after the end of the demonstration period. - (4) Sandbox participants may apply for additional extensions in accordance with the criteria used to assess their initial application, up to a cumulative maximum of seven years inclusive of the original twenty-four-month demonstration period. - (5) Notwithstanding the provisions of subsection 3 of this section to the contrary, if a sandbox participant is granted an extension pursuant to this subsection beyond the twenty-four-month demonstration period, the demonstration shall not be subject to enforcement of the laws or regulations that were waived or suspended as part of the sandbox program until the end of the extended demonstration period. - 5.
+(1) A sandbox participant shall retain records, documents, and data produced in the ordinary course of business regarding an innovative offering demonstrated in the sandbox program for twenty-four months after exiting the sandbox program. - (2) The regulatory relief office may request relevant records, documents, and data from a sandbox participant, and, upon the regulatory relief office's request, the sandbox participant shall make such records, documents, and data available for inspection by the regulatory relief office. - 6.
+If a sandbox participant ceases to provide an innovative offering before the end of a demonstration period, the sandbox participant shall notify the regulatory relief office and each applicable agency and report on actions taken by the sandbox participant to ensure consumers have not been harmed as a result.